LeonardVerhoff/DomainWalls/README.md

 &nbsp;

-The folder `mc_new` contains C programs, implementing the Ising model for the simulaiton of thin films (3.)
+The folder `mc_new` contains C programs, implementing the Ising model for the simulaiton of thin films (3.).
+It contains a Makefile (that worked for me at least), as well as a sample input file (`input.dat`).
+There is also a shell script (`run_multiple.sh`), that allows to run multiple instances of the simulation for different temperatures, in order to have kind of an embarrising *parallelization*.

+&nbsp;